 Zongzi - Traditional Food of Dragon Boat Festival

-Zongzi, also known as Zong or sticky rice dumplings to westerners, is a traditional food for the Chinese Dragon Boat Festival food.
-It is mainly made of glutinous rice with other fillings, wrapped in bamboo or reed leaves and cooked for a few hours by steaming or boiling.
+If you ask Chinese “What do you eat on the Dragon Boat Festival”, the answer must include Zongzi.
+What is Zongzi called in English?
+It’s sticky rice dumplings.
+It is the traditional and iconic Dragon Boat Festival food.
+That's why the festival is also called the Zongzi Festival or Rice Dumplings Festival.
+Zongzi is mainly made of glutinous rice with various fillings, wrapped in bamboo or reed leaves and cooked for a few hours by steaming or boiling.
 Most commonly seen Zongzi are in tetrahedron, elongated cylinder or cone shapes.

 It is said that Zongzi, with a history of more than 2,000 years, was invented in the Spring and Autumn Period (770 - 476 BC), which was used to worship the ancestors and divinities.
 However, what made the food popular till present days was the Zongzi story attached to the Dragon Boat Festival in the Warring States Period (475 - 221 BC) to commemorate the patriotic poet, Qu Yuan.
-Nowadays, apart from the festival time on the fifth day of the fifth lunar month, people can also eat this snack anytime they wish.
+After Quyuan drowned himself on a 5th day of the 5th lunar month, people would throw Zongzi into the river every year on that day to protect his body from fish’s bite.
+Later, Zongzi gradually turned to be the festival food.
+Nowadays, apart from the festival day, people can also eat this snack anytime they wish.

-Zongzi is a popular food nationwide in China, but the flavors, shapes, fillings and cooking methods vary a lot in different regions.
-In general, northern ones have a sweet flavor with vegetables, dried fruits and nuts as fillings, while southern ones are likely fat and salted with different kinds of meat as stuffing.
+The main ingredient is glutinous rice, but the fillings vary a lot in different regions.
+In general, northern ones have a sweet flavor with red dates and red bean paste as fillings, while southern ones are likely fat and salted with different kinds of meat as stuffing.
+They are wrapped into the bamboo or reed leaves to get the special fragrance.

 Zongzi in Canton is the representative style in southern China, and most of them are in pyramid shape, smaller than the ones in northern areas.
 The fillings of fresh meat, red bean paste and egg yolk are popular.
 There is also an assorted type with a mixture of diced chicken, duck, pork, mushroom or green beans.